Jury: Elon Musk did not defame British caver in tweet

 LOS ANGELES: Elon Musk did not defame a British cave explorer when he called him "pedo guy" in an angry tweet, a Los Angeles jury found on Friday.

-Vernon Unsworth, who participated in the rescue of 12 boys and their soccer coach trapped for weeks in Tham Luang cave in Mae Sai district of Chiang Rain province last year, had angered the Tesla CEO by belittling his effort to help with the rescue as a "PR stunt.''
+Vernon Unsworth, who participated in the rescue of 12 young Wild Boars footballers and their coach from the Tham Luang cave in Mae Sai district of Chiang Rain last year, had angered the Tesla CEO by belittling his effort to help with the rescue as a "PR stunt".

-Unsworth's attorney suggested to a federal jury Friday that it award $190 million in damages to a British cave explorer who is suing Elon Musk for allegedly branding him as a pedophile during a Twitter spat.
+Unsworth's attorney suggested to a jury on Friday that it award $190 million in damages to Unsworth.

-Attorney Lin Wood said the suggested award would include $150 million as a "hard slap on the wrist'' to punish Tesla CEO for what he said was akin to dropping an atomic weapon on his client.
+Lin Wood said the suggested award would include $150 million as a "hard slap on the wrist'' to punish Musk for what he said was akin to dropping an atomic weapon on his client.

 "What in the world would it take to discourage Elon Musk from ever planting a nuclear bomb in the life of another person?"
-Wood said.
+Wood asked rhetorically.

 Musk's lawyer told the jury the tweet did not rise to the level of defamation.
 Attorney Alex Spiro said Unsworth also failed to show actual damages.